adamtaylor/adamtaylor.github.io/_posts/2015-08-16-oauth-and-catalyst.md

 we can get the exact customised login behaviour we need without hardcoding any hacks into the core authentication code.

+It's probably worth factoring out the code to conncet to the APIs, if you think you'll need to reuse this in your application but I haven't done this yet.

-If you'd also like to use Strava for login, Catalyst::Authentication::Credential::Strava should be heading to CPAN soon.
+If you'd like to use Strava for login, Catalyst::Authentication::Credential::Strava should be heading to CPAN soon.